dexuantang/BEM-FMM-CoilDesigner/README.md

-## This is a GUI add-on for the BEM-FMM toolbox.
+## This is a GUI built on top of the BEM-FMM toolbox.
 Video examples are in the documentation folder